 On November 9th, Local First Utah held its annual food-centric fundraising event; Celebrate the Bounty is the place for Salt Lake City’s foodies, locavores and locally minded consumers to come together and explore spectacular offerings from Utah’s finest locally owned restaurants.
 If you missed it this year, be sure to “Like” them on Facebook and be ready for next year’s gala!

-Mark your calendar for Square Kitchen SLC’s grand opening on November 30th!
+Mark your calendar for Square Kitchen SLC’s grand opening the second week of January 2018!
 Square Kitchen is a culinary incubator so it’s bound to be hopping with all the ahead-of-the-curve gastronomic pleasures you crave.

 One parting shot: Next time you’re over on the west side, go pay homage to Xochitónal, the giant mythological public art invading Red Iguana.
 For now, we’ll leave you with a sneak peek: